TonyMarfil/f5-agility-labs-f5-in-aws-1/docs/class1/module5/lab1.rst

 .. image:: ./images/8_standby_iapp_sync.png
   :scale: 50%

-HTTPS to the Configuration Utiltiy (Web UI) of Big-IP1 (assumming that is the ACTIVE device and not STANDBY).
+HTTPS to the Configuration Utility (Web UI) of Big-IP1 (assuming that is the ACTIVE device and not STANDBY).

 iApps => Application Services => virtual_server1.